react-native-maps/react-native-maps/docs/installation.md

 The `[GMSServices provideAPIKey]` should be the **first call** of the method.

-Then, do either of the following
+Then, do either of the following:

-1. (React Native 0.59 and lower) If you are using CocoaPods to manage your dependecies, uncomment the lines related to Google Maps from the `Podfile` and run `pod install`.
+a) (React Native 0.59 and lower) If you are using CocoaPods to manage your dependecies, uncomment the lines related to Google Maps from the `Podfile` and run `pod install`.

-2. (React Native 0.59 and lower) If you used React Native link, you may include Google Maps manually as a XCode framework following the instructions from [SDK docs -> Install manually](https://developers.google.com/maps/documentation/ios-sdk/start).
+b) (React Native 0.59 and lower) If you used React Native link, you may include Google Maps manually as a XCode framework following the instructions from [SDK docs -> Install manually](https://developers.google.com/maps/documentation/ios-sdk/start).
 Then, to link this library to the framework, add the following to your
 `package.json` and replace the